 At Medicine Hunter, we borrow from the work of all types of medicinal plant researchers, and focus on promoting trade between people in the field worldwide, and companies in the US, Europe and Asia.
 Partner companies play critically important roles in this process.
 From exportation to extraction to encapsulating an herb into a retail product, partner companies are all part of what is known as the chain of trade.
 This chain gets a plant from the field to a finished product.
 Our partner companies include numerous traders, one of the world’s largest extraction companies, finished product manufacturers, and the media.

 When Chris Kilham identifies a candidate plant suitable for trade, this sets in motion a series of events that usually lead to a botanical becoming more widely available and popular in the marketplace.
 To accomplish this requires the support, talent and ingenuity of many people in many different sectors of trade.
 These companies make safe, healthful, effective plant-based medicines available to an ever-expanding range of people.
 Sustainable trade benefits the natural environment, and aids conservation of natural resources.
 Trade in medicinal plants can result in improved economic conditions for native people in countries spanning the globe.
-Our partner companies help to make all of this possible.
+Our friends, partner companies, and industry allies help to make all of this possible.